 Create a segment

 Each analysis can be segmented according to criteria of your choice.
-Segments can be created on the fly in the “Segmentation” bar, or directly from an item in the data table.
+Segments can be created or selected from the “Segmentation” bar, or directly from an item in the data table.

-To create a segment from an item in the data table, click “Segment on this item” at the end of the row.
+To create a segment from an item in the data table, click “Segment on this item” at the end of the row (1).

 No matter which method you use to create a segment, it will be automatically applied once you’ve completed the configuration.